lillae/js-marvel-search/README.md

 # Marvel-Api-Project
-Built a Marvel search engine with Javascript using the Marvel API.
+Built a Marvel search engine with Javascript, SASS, Bootstrap using the Marvel API.

 **Description:** Search for Marvel characters to see their description and the Comics they appear in.
 Details of the comics can also be viewed.